jeslinmx/merlin_zerotier/README.md

 information](https://zerotier.atlassian.net/wiki/spaces/SD/pages/7110693/Overriding+Default+Route+Full+Tunnel+Mode).
 [Also see this...](https://www.digitalocean.com/community/tutorials/getting-started-software-defined-networking-creating-vpn-zerotier-one)

 ## Hints and Tips:
-#### Don’t use Zerotier Managed Routes
- Managed Routes are propagated to all zerotier clients, and will likely install inappropriate routes on your router that may cause inefficiencies or worse.

 #### Don’t nest Zerotier installations

 Don’t install zerotier on a router that is a client of your main router.
 If